 Addiction is never an easy issue to handle, and it can get much worse when you have to witness a loved one suffer as a result.
-It is likely that you have tried a number of different things to help you addicted loved one, from stopping any and all support to holding a surprise intervention.
+It is likely that you have tried a number of different things to help your addicted loved one, from stopping any and all support to holding a surprise intervention.
 If nothing has worked, it is understandable that you are at the end of your rope.
-You might begin thinking of how to commit someone to treatment against their will, as it is one of your last ditch efforts to provide your loved one with help.
-However, you need to learn about how to commit someone to treatment against their will, as there can be a number of roadblocks that can prevent you from doing so.
+You might begin thinking of how to commit someone to treatment against their will, as it is one of your last-ditch efforts to provide your loved one with the help he or she needs.
+However, you need to learn about how to commit someone to rehab against their will, as there can be a number of roadblocks that can prevent you from doing so.

 How To Commit Someone to Treatment Against Their Will